-UNIT TITLE CONTENT

-AS 1 1 Product design and Systems and Control Industrial and commercial practice.
+UNIT TITLE CONTENT AS 1 1 Product design and Systems and Control Industrial and commercial practice.
 Products in the market place.

-Electronic Systems

-AS 2 2 Coursework Project 1 Product development Individual product designed and manufactured by student.
+Electronic Systems AS 2 2 Coursework Project 1 Product development Individual product designed and manufactured by student.
 A2 1 3 Systems and control.
 Advanced electronic systems.

-A2 2 4 Coursework project 2 Individual project designed and

-Product / System manufactured by student.
+A2 2 4 Coursework project 2 Product / System design and manufacture Individual project designed and manufactured by student.

-design and

-manufacture